Release of Derek Chauvin again brings bail questions to the forefront in Minnesota

 More likely, said Burdeen, the person behind the bail bond rounded up as much cash as they could and agreed to pay the rest in installments with interest.

-Bail reform advocates say the Freedom Fund and Chauvin cases also shows a double-standard on part of private bail companies that lambasted the Minnesota Freedom Fund for lack of transparency this year.
+Bail reform advocates say the Minnesota Freedom Fund and Chauvin cases also show a double-standard on the part of private bail companies that lambasted the Freedom Fund for lack of transparency this year.

 “This situation shows you that hypocrisy,” said Chief Hennepin County Public Defender Mary Moriarty.
 “We don’t know who posted Chauvin’s bail, and we don’t see bail bonds companies question that.”